johnthedebs/dotvim/README.md

     :CocUninstall <extension>

-As for MacVim itself, I recommend you get the latest snapshot from here (go for the .tbz file): https://github.com/macvim-dev/macvim/releases
+As for MacVim itself, I recommend you get the latest release here: https://github.com/macvim-dev/macvim/releases